hucebot/multipanda_ros2/README.md

         - `~/Libraries/mujoco/bin/simulate`
     - For RT kernel and robot connection, run
         - `~/Libraries/libfranka/bin/communication_test <robot-ip>`

+### Simulation Docker
+The default `docker-compose` options are set to run on the realtime kernel.
+This might create some issues when trying to run the simulation environment.
+So, if you only want to use the simulated Franka, you can use the utility script `run_sim_docker.sh`, that uses `docker run` without RT kernel options.
+The first time you run the script it starts the docker and opens up a terminal.
+If the container is still up, it simply opens a new terminal inside.

 ##  How to start and shut-down the real Franka